$\tau$ data-driven evaluation of Euclidean windows for the hadronic vacuum polarization

 Within the data-driven evaluations of $a_\mu^{\text{HVP}}$, $\tau^-\to\nu_\tau$hadrons was proposed in 1997 to reduce the error (by $\sim37\%$ then) of the method when using only $e^+e^-\to$hadrons in LEP times \cite{Alemany:1997tn}.
 Through the years, this alternative data-driven method has always been \cite{Cirigliano:2001er, Cirigliano:2002pv,Davier:2010fmf,Davier:2010nc,Davier:2013sfa,Miranda:2020wdg} approximately $[2,2.5]\sigma$ away from the $a_\mu^{\mathrm{Exp}}$ world average, a situation which seems now favored by the lattice QCD evaluations of $a_\mu^{\text{HVP}}$~\footnote{The difference between both data-driven groups of results could also be due to non-standard interactions modifying slightly -but noticeably at this precision- the di-pion $\tau$ decays \cite{Miranda:2018cpf,Cirigliano:2018dyk,Gonzalez-Solis:2020jlh,Cirigliano:2021yto}.}.
 Still, a direct comparison between lattice QCD results and $\tau$ data-driven methodology is not straightforward either.
 This motivates us to compute in this work Euclidean windows for $a_\mu^{\text{HVP}}$ using $\tau$ data and compare results.
-We hope our outcomes may shed some light on this puzzling situation and be useful for the lattice effort \cite{Bruno:2018ono} to compute the required isospin-breaking corrections (see below Eq.~(\ref{eq:weight_function})) entering the $\tau$-based method.
+We hope our outcomes may shed some light on this puzzling situation ~\footnote{We acknowledge that if good agreement was found amid $e^+e^-\to\pi^+\pi^-$ measurements, di-pion tau decays could not possibly contribute, since the error associated to the required isospin-breaking corrections would be larger than the uncertainties of the cross-section measurements.} and be useful for the lattice effort \cite{Bruno:2018ono} to compute the required isospin-breaking corrections (see below Eq.~(\ref{eq:weight_function})) entering the $\tau$-based method.
 In section \ref{sec:Results} we explain the needed formulae and apply them to obtain the results, which are summarized in section \ref{sec:Concl}.